Introduction

 Weakening of Load-Bearing Capacity

-Understanding how spalled concrete can compromise the load-bearing capacity of structures is essential for maintaining safety and structural integrity.
-When concrete spalls, it not only affects the surface but can also weaken the overall strength of the structure.
-This section will explore the implications of spalled concrete on load-bearing capacity and provide strategies to address and prevent such issues.
+Understanding how spalled concrete compromises a structure’s load-bearing capacity is essential for maintaining safety and stability.
+The damage caused by spalling not only affects surface aesthetics but also diminishes overall strength.
+This section examines the impact of spalling on load-bearing capabilities and offers effective strategies for remediation prevent such issues.

 Implications of Spalled Concrete on Load-Bearing Structures